TendTo/Linear-System-Solver/docs/Deeper-look-into-the-code.md

 Then, *pivot_row_val*, which is on the *pivot_row* but in the same column as the work-item is multiplied with by the *mult* and the result is added to the current *old_val*, in a vectorized operation.
 The *new_value* found will replace the old one and will be written in the output texture.
-In addition, the pivot row is also written in the output buffer, to simulate the possible swap that may have occurred.
+In addition, the pivot row and the row above it, if present, is also written in the output buffer, to simulate the possible swap that may have occurred.

 </td>
 </tr>